doar-e/bak.doar-e.github.io/source/_posts/2016-11-09-clang-and-passes.markdown

 ## afl-llvm-tokencap

-What if instead on relying on a runtime solution that requires you to:
+What if instead of relying on a runtime solution that requires you to:

 * Have built a complete enough corpus to exercise the code that will expose the tokens,
 * Recompile your target with a set of extra options that tell your compiler to not use the built-ins version of `strcmp`/`strncmp`/etc,